ana-nobre/Data-Driven-Insights-for-Multinationals-Global-CO2-Emissions/README.md

 ## 🌱 Personal Learning

 This project was not only a technical exercise in EDA and visualization but also an opportunity to apply agile leadership in a remote and coding environment.
-For Ana, it was a chance to connect her **10+ years of agile experience at Apple** with the challenges of a data-driven consultancy project: balancing technical accuracy, business storytelling, and collaborative delivery.
+It was a chance to connect her **10+ years of agile experience at Apple** with the challenges of a data-driven consultancy project: balancing technical accuracy, business storytelling, and collaborative delivery.

-- Applied her professional background, where she lived agile practices daily that includes:
+- Applied professional background such as agile practices daily that includes:
   - **On-site and remote leadership**, coordinating teams both within the same country and across countries (e.g., Mexico–Brazil, Mexico–US).
   - **Daily downloads and weekly scheduling huddles** to synchronize cross-functional teams.
   - Collaboration with **Retail People Operations (RPO)** to align staffing and operations.